Sutaai/sutaai.me/src/content/posts/quotes.md

 McKayn, [What I Learned from Getting 3 Middle-aged Men Addicted to Minecraft](<https://youtu.be/ZLoLAyeLe-c?t=1541>)

 > *"It's rare to be able to love doing something you're not good at.
 Don't ever let go of that.
-You're not good at"*
+You're not good at."*

 Unbeatable